-These ultra-wide mowers contain 3, 5, or 7 reels, stretching up to 11 feet wide.
-Gang mowers cut like scissors, providing a precise finish.
-However, they have difficulty cutting twigs and branches that can jam the blades.
+These ultra-wide mowers contain 3, 5, or 7 reels, stretching up to 11 feet wide so you can mow up to 5 acres per hour.
+Gang reel mowers cut like scissors, providing a precise finish for a well manicured lawn.
+They're not designed to cut high grass, weeds, or brush.

-How to Pick the Perfect Gang Reel Mower
+How to Pick the Perfect Tow-Behind Gang Reel Mower

-Trail mowers, on the other hand, are built more like modern day lawn mowers with a high-powered engine mounted on top of a large cutting deck.
+Finish cut mowers, (a.k.a. trail mowers) are also designed for mowing large grassy areas - much like a gang reel mower.
+These mowers are built more like modern day lawn mowers with a high-powered engine mounted on top of a large cutting deck.

 If your yard contains lots of trees shedding twigs and pine cones, you'll need the extra engine strength to split them into smithereens.

-Tow-behind trail cutters - also known as rough cut mowers - use a series of steel cutting bars that swing back and forth to cut vegetation up to 3” in diameter.
+Tow-behind rough cut mowers - also known as trail cutters - use either one or two steel cutting bars that swing back and forth to cut vegetation up to 3” in diameter.

 Rough cut mowers feature powerful engines designed to thresh thick brush off the beaten path with no problem.